 What do dolphins eat?

 Dolphins have two stomach parts.
-One stores food and the other digests the food.
+One stores food, and the other digests the food.
 Dolphins have 100 teeth!
-They are carnivores meaning they eat meat.
-Dolphins eat a variety of fish, squid, and crustaceans.
+Let’s find out what they like to eat.

 Dolphins cannot chew with their teeth.
 This is because they do not have jaw muscles to help chew.
 Dolphins eat by swallowing their food whole.